CBaker007/Automated-Barn-Door-Tracker/Readme-Parts-List.txt

   ///////////////////
   /// Assumptions ///
   ///////////////////
+  * Have AA Batteries x4
-  * Have a solid tripod.
+  * Have a sturdy tripod to mount the Barn Door Tracker on.
-  * Have a ball head.
+  * Have a ball head for your camera.
     One option if you don't have one: https://www.ebay.com/itm/360-Degree-Mini-Tripod-Ball-Head-Ball-head-Compass-with-Quick-release-Plate-BK03-/112014868235
   * Have a camera and wide-field lens (DSLR and sub 100mm FL lens or a cell phone with long exposure capabilites)